“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 “Bra,” Rinzlo says excitedly as he looks out of the window, “that ass belongs in the hundred-acre wood—Eeee-yoooooh!”

 Two-point something seconds.
 I think Rinzlo’s getting worse.

 “Jirre!
 Kyk daar so.
 Driver, just hold on.
 Sjoe!
 Okay, okay!
 We can go now.”

-I really don’t want Rinzlo to know I also managed to sneak in a glance when she walked to her gate.
+I really don’t want Rinzlo to know I sneaked in a glance when she walked to her gate.
 Like I said, I’m supposed to be a better nigga.
 But it’s just me, him, and the driver in the car now.
 “Yeah,” I say.
 “I saw her too, Rinzlo.”